Location: Dona Ana, Luna, Hidalgo, Grant Counties

 Type: Temporary Part-time (20 hrs/week)

-CAFé’s Civic Engagement Organizing Fellow is a temporary and intensive field and training program for promising community leaders interested in electoral politics and community organizing.
-The position runs from early Mid September to November 7, 2019.
-Canvassers will be chosen to work in low income and working class neighborhoods to mobilize unlikely and underrepresented voters to get them to the polls for the 2019 Las Cruces Municipal Elections.
+CAFé’s Civic Engagement Organizing Fellow is a temporary and intensive field and training program for promising community leaders interested in non-partisan civic engagement (CE) and community organizing.
+The position runs from early September to November 4, 2020.
+Fellows will be chosen to work in low income and working class neighborhoods to mobilize unlikely and underrepresented voters to get them to the polls for the 2020 General Election.

-CAFé’s Civic Engagement Organizing Fellow position is a strictly non-partisan effort, and will not involve implicitly or explicitly endorsing or opposing candidates for public office.
+CAFé’s Civic Engagement Organizing Fellow position is a strictly non-partisan position that will not involve implicitly or explicitly endorsing or opposing candidates for public office.

 Duties & Responsibilities:

-Compensation: Fellows will receive a competitive wage ($12-15/hour) and the best community organizing on-the-ground training.
+Compensation: Fellows will receive a competitive wage ($15/hour) and the best community organizing on-the-ground training.

 Hours: These positions involve significant evening and weekend hours.

-Fellows will report to CAFé’s Lead Organizer, Allex Luna, and CAFe Organizer Abraham Sanchez.
+Fellows will report to NM CAFe Organizer & CE Program Manger: Abraham Sanchez.

 If you need assistance with your application contact